 Il Gelato del Marchese

 We were actually en route to another gelato spot when passing by this adorable place.
-The impeccable decor (drenched in whites, ivories, gold, and light gray hues), attention to every detail, and delicious flavors stopped us dead in our tracks and we paid an extra 5 Euros to sit there and enjoy our ice cream (haha — Matt loved this.)
+The impeccable decor (drenched in whites, ivories, gold, and light gray hues), attention to every detail, and delicious flavors stopped us dead in our tracks and we paid an extra 5 Euros to sit there and enjoy our ice cream (Matt loved this.)
 I got pistachio (a theme during our trip/always).
 You must make a trip.
 (Instagram shot here, here, and here)

 Our favorite meal of the trip.
 We got all dressed up, went to Le Hibou (see below) for a bottle of rosé beforehand, and walked our way over to the Ralph Lauren restaurant.
 It was superb.
 The food, service, ambiance was beyond words — we enjoyed every minute.
-We got the crisp chicken (which was a special) with lemon, and a delicious side salad, the veggie burger (still dreaming of this), french fries, sautéed spinach, and one of the best red wines (Saint Emilion) we had on our trip.
+We got the crisp chicken (which was a special) with lemon, and a delicious side salad, the veggie burger (still dreaming of this), French fries, sautéed spinach, and one of the best red wines (Saint Emilion) we had on our trip.
 This is a must while in Paris.

 This cafe was an easy favorite.
 The setting itself is worth spending time in.
-We went here before dinner and ordered the Pink Flamingo Rosé — (good choice Matty!) and enjoyed a 75-degree evening.
+We went here for dinner and ordered the Pink Flamingo Rosé — (good choice Matty!) and enjoyed a 75-degree evening.
 I wanted to come back here before we left, but we ended up not having time.
 I feel like if I lived in Saint Germain, this would be my local spot.
 (Instagram shot here) Also, it’s right across the street from Il Gelato del Marchese – a great date night combo!